New Genesis Success Academy

 NGSA encourages youth to build a strong educational foundation and provides a safe,

-structured environment where children can go during peak juvenile crime times between
+structured environment where children can go during peak juvenile crime times.

-Our staff here at New Genesis communicates with each child's teacher to receive homework assignments for the week and then strives to ensure each student completed his/her assignments.
+Our staff here at New Genesis communicates with each child's teacher to receive homework assignments for the week and then strives to ensure each student completes his/her assignments.

 The partnership with Big Brothers Big Sisters (BBBS) has been an ongoing collaboration since 2007.
 BBBS will make sure a site-based approach is used to foster academic improvement by linking the mentor to the after-school setting and making education an important component of the mentoring relationship.
 Mentor matches are a one-to-one mentoring concept with a once-a-week meeting.

 To expose children and youth to fine arts and fitness, NGSA has worked with different local organizations and individuals such as the Black Arts Cultural Center, Kalamazoo Institute of Arts, Kalamazoo River Valley Trail and others.
 Dance, music, theater, visual arts, biking and team sports are some examples of the opportunities available to the youth who participate in the NGSA.

 As the demand for workers skilled in the sciences, technology, engineering and math continues to soar, educators are developing courses that will prepare children for the 21st century and beyond.
 NGSA will be working with Southwest Michigan Youth Spark to offer coding for elementary students.
 This program is an easy introduction to programming for beginners in lower elementary grades.
 It familiarizes students with visual programming techniques.
 Students' progress through the lessons learning concepts in a game-like interface.
 To complete each lesson, students typically go through a concept review, solve puzzles, run through a tutorial, build their own project and take a quiz.
 After completing these lessons students are able to build a wide variety of simple programs with events, loops, and some conditional logic.